eurocontrol-asu/open_alaqs/README.md

 [(Back to top)](#table-of-contents)

 We'd love to hear from you!
-If you have any questions, feedback, or inquiries, feel free to reach out to us: [open-alaqs@eurocontrol.int](mailto:open-alaqs@eurocontrol.int)
+If you have any questions, feedback, or inquiries about `OpenALAQS`, feel free to reach out to us: [open-alaqs@eurocontrol.int](mailto:open-alaqs@eurocontrol.int)